bem-site/bem-method/projects/projects.en.md

 ## bemy

 A Node.js application for manipulations with BEM structure.
-Allows creating and renaming BEM entities on a file system (analogue of the `bem create` command).
+Allows creating and renaming BEM entities on a file structure (analogue of the `bem create` command).
 Could be used to set up a block file structure using [ENB](http://enb-make.info) building tool `deps.js` files.
 Works via shell with Webstorm, Sublime and other editing programs.

 Project repository on [GitHub](https://github.com/f0rmat1k/bemy).